mslusarz/csv-nix-tools/README.md

 # Status
 This project is in alpha stage.
-Everything listed below is functional, but in the future many things can change (IOW don't run this in production yet).
+Everything listed below is functional, but in the future, many things can change (IOW don't run this in production yet).
-Currently it builds and runs on Linux with glibc only, but portability patches are welcomed.
+Currently, it builds and runs on Linux with glibc only, but portability patches are welcomed.
 Although the project has NIX in the name and many source tools are Unix or even Linux-specific, porting to non-Unix systems is encouraged.

-If you discover any issue in the project or a missing feature, don't hestitate to file an issue.
+If you discover any issue in the project or a missing feature, don't hesitate to file an issue.
 Any feedback is welcomed.

 # Dependencies